Suikaaah/Doppler/README.md

 Link: SDL2 and SDL2_ttf

 ## Usage
-Change root_path in engine.hpp and it should work.
+* Change "root_path" in engine.hpp.
+* Put "SDL2.dll", "SDL2_ttf.dll" and a font file named "arial.ttf" in the same directory as Doppler.exe.